Miodrag Kostić: Memberships and functions

-Kostić was the President of the Board of Directors of AIK Banka and for the second term – the President of the Serbian business club "Privrednik" which gathers 40 most successful entrepreneurs in Serbia.
+Kostić was the President of the Board of Directors of AIK Banka and for the second term – the President of the Serbian business club "Privrednik".
 "Privrednik" cooperates with chambers of commerce and business associations in the country and abroad and the Government of the Republic of Serbia to improve entrepreneurship and management in Serbia and attract foreign investors.

-He was also a member of numerous local and international business associations such as AmCham, British-Serbian Chamber of Commerce, Serbian-Italian Business Council, Swiss-Serbian Business Association, Serbian Association of Managers (SAM), National Alliance for Local Economic Development (NALED), etc.
+He was also a member of business associations such as AmCham, British-Serbian Chamber of Commerce, Serbian-Italian Business Council, Swiss-Serbian Business Association, Serbian Association of Managers (SAM), National Alliance for Local Economic Development (NALED), etc.

 Kostić was politically active, serving as the General Director of Serbia's Democratic Party from 1996 until the overthrow of Milošević on 5 October 2000.